teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> Adapting the Word Cloud </comment-title>
 >    >
 >    > The word cloud has many different features.
-You can upload a stop word list that should be excluded from the visualisation, or play around with other parameters like the text size.
+You can upload a stop word list that should be excluded from the visualization, or play around with other parameters like the text size.
 Rerun {%icon dataset-rerun %} the tool with some changed parameters and see what happens.
 >    {: .comment}
 >
 {: .hands_on}

 We also rerun {%icon dataset-rerun %} the word cloud with the second poem.

-The word cloud for the second text is created the same way.
-For better comparability, we suggest rerunning the tool with the second text but the same parameters you used for creating the first word cloud image.
+The word cloud for the second text is created in the same way.
+We suggest rerunning the tool with the second text, but with the same parameters you used for creating the first word cloud image, for better comparability.
 That makes both comparable.

-> <hands-on-title> Visualise the Content of Poem Two </hands-on-title>
+> <hands-on-title> Visualize the Content of Poem Two </hands-on-title>
 >
 > 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
 >    - {% icon param-file %} *"Input file"*: `6: Replace Text on data 4` (output of **Replace Text** {% icon tool %})